 This is the message of the Wolfe Tone and here at Bodenstown we cannot conclude this commemoration held in his honour more fittingly than by quoting him.
 “Our independence,” he said, “must be had at all costs.
 If the men of property will not support us, then they must fall, we can support ourselves by the aid of that most numerous and respectable class of the nation, the men of no property…”

-Seán Garland (7 March 1934 – 13 December 2018) was the President of the Workers’ Party in Ireland from 1977 to 1999.
+Seán Garland (7 March 1934 – 13 December 2018) was the General Secretary and President of the Workers’ Party at various times between 1977 and 1999.
 In the 1960s, Garland became a Marxist and was one of a generation of IRA leaders who attempted to lead the organisation away from violence and into left-wing political agitation.
 He worked closely in this with figures such as Cathal Goulding and Tomás MacGiolla.
 During the 1969/70 IRA split, Garland supported the moves to abandon abstentionism and was a key figure in Official Sinn Féin (as national organiser) and Official Irish Republican Army (as Adjutant-General).